batoorsayed-zz/EQ-Twitter-Analysis/README.md

 Step 1 : Fire up your one and only RStudio.

-Step 2 : Load up them libraries under 'Prep Work', if any missing install.
+Step 2 : Load up them libraries under 'Prep Work', if any missing, install.
 (You will definitaley not use all of 'em.)

 Step 3 : setwd to your favorite directory.